Which is better: solar, generator, or power station?

 • microwave oven

-• or anything else that requires over 1,000 watts (generally things with big electric motors or heating elements).
+• or anything else that requires a lot of AC power for more than a few minutes (generally things with big electric motors or heating elements).

-For the air conditioner or microwave your generator will need to be capable of at least 2,000 watts peak output, and often more.
+For the air conditioner, your generator will need to be capable of at least 2,200 watts peak output.
+(The Micro-Air EasyStart helps with this.)

 Honda EU 2000

 • They're noisy.
-Both Yamaha and Honda make excellent products which have good reputations for reliability and quietness, but even those can shatter the tranquility of camping, which brings us to the next downside ...
+Even "quiet" generators can shatter the tranquility of camping, which brings us to the next downside ...

 • You can't always use them.
 Campgrounds usually limit "generator hours" to preserve the peace for other campers.

-• Generators are very inefficient at charging batteries.
-Any RV generator you can buy will produce far more power than the batteries will accept at any given time.
-Batteries typically take hours to gain a full charge, which means you're wasting a lot of gas waiting for the batteries.
+Whatever you do, don't buy a generator strictly for the purpose of recharging your Airstream's batteries.
+Generators are very inefficient at charging batteries.
+Batteries typically take hours to gain a full charge, which means you're wasting a lot of gas waiting for the batteries' slow charge rate.
 Bigger generators can't speed up the process, so they just waste more fuel.

 Generally, we recommend fueled generators to people only when there's no other choice.